mouseless/learn-nuxt/vue-files.md

 # Vue Files

-Here you can find how we use template syntax.
+Here you can find how we use template syntax in vue files.

 ## Variable